 It seems not, as Bitcoin rebounded to over US$30,000 in April 2023, currently settling around US$26,000.The surging price comes at a time of deep uncertainty.
 There are theories that the price rise is a function of manipulation and propping up.
 Fears still continue to surround the security of customer funds, and new crypto investors are pivoting to crypto exchange-traded funds (ETFs) as a safer entry point to digital assets.

 ETFs retain the allure for those investors interested in cryptocurrencies but are new to the asset class, aiming to give retail investors exposure to changes in digital asset values without the need to buy or hold them directly.
 Another trend grabbing the crypto industry is the use of artificial intelligence (AI) crypto tokens.
 AI cryptocurrencies are tokens that power AI blockchain platforms such as The Graph and SingularityNET.Users pay with tokens to use the platforms and access the benefits of the integrated AI systems.
 Identification technologies are also being explored, as is evident from the news that the CEO of Open AI,Sam Altman (who is working to obtain funding to create a secure global cryptocurrency called Worldcoin) is using eyeball-scanning technology to create a global identification system.
 These developments suggest that crypto prospects still hold promise.

 What are crypto assets?

 The pace of development in the crypto industry has far outstripped regulators’ ability to respond.
-With social media and online forums such as Reddit becoming the primary information source for potential investors, the potential for inexperienced investors to get burnt is high.
+With social media, online forums, trading applications and many crypto exchanges, the potential is high for inexperienced investors to get burnt.